Our Services for Youth, Adults, & Families

 Sponsored by Family Shade by Parent Information Center of Delaware

-We offer therapeutic support for individuals who identify as non-binary or gender fluid, and their families.
+We offer therapeutic support for individuals who identify as LGBTIQA+, and their families.

 Exploration of gender identity is a natural part of development for adolescents and teens but for some individuals can be a confusing process that requires support and acceptance.
-There are unique challenges that face non-binary/gender fluid youth such as issues with self-esteem and a struggle to find peer acceptance.
-Social media may place increased pressure on adolescents and teens to conform with expected gender norms, and they may experience bullying and social isolation.
+There are unique challenges that LGBTIQA+ youth face such as issues with self-esteem and a struggle to find peer acceptance.
+Social media may place increased pressure on adolescents and teens to conform to expected gender norms, and they may experience bullying and social isolation.

 Please contact us for additional information.